 Engines vs. Strength

 Let’s look at this engine concept with three cyclists – Steve, Sally, and Chris.
 When we look at the strength of a rider you might think that leg strength is the defining factor on how fast each of them are.
 You’re wrong.
 Let’s take Steve.
-Steve is 185 lbs and can squat 500 lbs easily.
-When we complete his test we find that 220 Watts is his threshold.
+Steve is 185 lbs, and for the sake of this argument the can leg press 350 pounds.
+When we complete his blood lactate test we find that his threshold is 220 watts.
 This means he can ride at that effort for a while but it feels heavy to him.
-220 Watts is about 80 lbs of force on the pedals and that is not a whole heck of a lot when you compare that to squatting 500 lbs is it?
+220 Watts is about 80 lbs of force on the pedals and that is not a whole heck of a lot when you compare that to pressing 350 lbs is it?
 Let’s move on to Sally…

 Sally is 160 lbs and based on her testing she can ride 220 watts forever as it falls into her easy endurance training zone.
 She cannot squat 500 lbs like Steve but she can produce that 80 lbs of force on the pedals relatively easy.
 Now let’s look at Chris…